 Main Idea Activities Lead to Better Writing

-Activities for teaching main idea encompass a broad range of ideas.
+Main ideas and details activities encompass a broad range of concepts and applications.
 These activities provide the necessary practice for kids to identify the basic topic of writing, leading to a better understanding of the piece.
 Whether they are just beginning or need a refresher, main idea activities serve as a key component to the language arts curriculum.